bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/thegreatverizondataf4483.markdown

 [^4483b]: [EBooks are developing nasty data mining
     habits.](http://online.wsj.com/news/articles/SB10001424052702304870304577490950051438304)
-    I have no desire to expose the precise details of my reading too busy bodies.
+    I have no desire to expose the precise details of my reading to busy bodies.
 This doesn’t mean I am giving up on eBooks but I am giving up on on-line eBooks.
 I now demand complete control of the eBook file on a device that I can shut off logging and